Oasis Taiwan Porridge – Idyllic Dining in the Park

 Herbal Jelly

-So the overall standard of the food here may not be overtly good, but that should not deter loyal followers from its 35 year old customer base, judging from the long queues on weeknights.
+While the overall standard of the food here may not be excellent, that should not deter loyal followers from its 35 year old customer base, judging from the long queues on weekday evenings.
 With the idyllic feel of a park setting, many people would find dining here rather peaceful and relaxing, especially for families.
 Oasis is definitely here to stay.

 Oasis Taiwan Porridge